Compliance Report

 What’s Covered in the Report

 In November and December 2021, we surveyed 1,014 professionals in the Technology industry who hold responsibilities for security assurance, IT compliance, information security, IT audits, and IT risk management within their organizations.
 700 respondents work for companies headquartered in the U.S, and 314 respondents work for companies headquartered in the U.K. Respondents come from organizations as small as 50 employees and as large as more than 10,000 employees.
 All respondents are directly involved in making decisions regarding security assurance, IT compliance, information security, IT audits, and IT risk management within their organizations.
+Get an updated version of the report: 2024 IT Risk and Compliance Benchmark Report.

 Top Findings In Numbers